Retail Marketing

 The first video earned a staggering 3 million views and 84.6K “Likes.”
 Where else other than TikTok are you going to find millions of people watching videos about cleaning products?

 That’s the power of the platform!
-Again, CPG brands on TikTok that work with influencers have the potential to pop off.
+Again, CPG brands on TikTok that work with influencers have the most potential to pop off.

 6. BondiBoost